-Trump’s New Chief of Staff, John Kelly, Is Making Overtures to Democrats
+Trump’s New Chief John Kelly Reaches Out to Top Dems to Save White House’s Agenda

 There is also a profound—almost unshakeable—belief among Hill Democrats that it simply won’t matter who occupies the chief of staff role, so long as the president is the president.
 Trump is too irascible and unpredictable for their trust.
 And though he may attempt to engage in a bit of political triangulation, the thinking goes, few Democratic lawmakers will be willing to participate and even fewer have the type of constituency that would allow them to do so.

-One of those who wouldn’t take on water from working with the White House, Sen. Joe Manchin (D-W.V.), was hoping to talk to Kelly soon, an aide said.
+One of those who wouldn’t take on water from working with the White House, Sen. Joe Manchin (D-WV), was hoping to talk to Kelly soon, an aide said.
 What they would discuss wasn’t clear.
 But there are some Democratic aides who speculate that the party could use the Kelly era as a pivot point toward pursuing strategic legislative victories—such as a small-bore deal on health care reform that firmly ended any talk of larger-scale repeal and replace.

 There is hope, at minimum, that Kelly’s hiring will bring down the temperature level in the capital.
 Trump wouldn’t have turned to his new chief of staff, the thinking (perhaps wishful) goes, if not for his own explicit desire to change course.

 “He seems like an odd person to bring in if you think he’s your lap dog,” said one Democratic Senate aide. “[Kelly] strikes me as the type of person who just doesn’t give a fuck.
 I don’t think he cares.
 He’ll say: ‘This is what you should do.
-You hired me to tell you what to do….
-If you want to get this done, here is a powerpoint on how to get it done and I will go execute.’”
+You hired me to tell you what to do… If you want to get this done, here is a powerpoint on how to get it done and I will go execute.’”